Helpful links and downloads for indie magazine lovers.

 Kai's behind-the-scene blog posts are insightful and have helped many other mag makers along the way.

-There are three major envents in Europe you should not miss as an indie magazine aficionado: magCulture's The Modern Magazine (London, UK), the independent magazine festival IndieCon (Hamburg, Germany), and the editorial design conference QVED (Munich, Germany).
+There are two major envents in Europe you should not miss as an indie magazine aficionado: magCulture’s The Modern Magazine (London, UK) and the independent magazine festival IndieCon (Hamburg, Germany).